 I’ve created a simple measure called Total Sales which sums up the Total Revenue column.
 Even if you’re dealing with something totally different like HR data or marketing data, the techniques I discuss are reusable across any industry and business function.

 The examples I will show use the measure branching technique, where we start with our core measures and then branch out into other measures like margins.

 Calculating The Total Costs

 With measure branching, we start off with a core measure like Total Sales, and then create another measure called Total Costs.
 In this measure, I’ll use SUMX which enables me to do calculations at every single row of a table.
 It will iterate through every single row of the table I specify, which in this case is the Sales table.
 For every row, I will multiply Quantity by Total Unit Costs.

 Remember that in the Sales table that we just looked at, there was no actual Total Costs column.
-There was only these two columns.
-This is why I needed to do a multiplication at every row, and then sum up the results.
-This is what SUMX, and all the iterating functions do.
+There were only these two columns.
+This is why I needed to do multiplication at every row, and then sum up the results.
+This is what SUMX and all the iterating functions do.

 We now have Total Sales and Total Costs in our table.

 I can create another really simple measure called Total Profits.
 This is where measure branching comes in.
 I’m going to simply branch out again and find out the difference between Total Sales and Total Costs.